 The goal of First Unitarian Church’s youth program is to involve all youth in the total life of the church.
 The balanced program includes five major components of a strong youth program: discovery, worship, social action, and ministry, and leadership.
 All are incorporated into fellowship with the church; an understanding of the roles and responsibilities that comes with participating in a healthy community.

 Youth programs are offered as ministry to an age of change and discovery.
 Supportive communities and dedicated time with a caring adult can make all the difference in adolescent lives.
-Adults who provide healthy guidance in decision-making and constructive peer group interactions can help youth negotiate some of the choices and challenges during this stage of development.
+Adults who volunteer to be advisers provide healthy guidance in decision-making and constructive peer group interactions can help youth negotiate some of the choices and challenges during this stage of development.

 It is important that youth feel at home here, and that they are in a safe place where they can think through their own values and beliefs in the context of supportive relationships.
-It is a place to talk to adults and people their own age about matters of significance without fear of rejection.
+It is a place to kids their own age about matters of significance without fear of rejection.
 And a place to build character and develop moral truths to survive in today’s world.

 Young Religious Unitarian Universalists (YRUU)